Property owners pay an annual levy via council rates to support emergency services.

 Paying the levy

-Your council must allow you to pay the levy amount in four instalments.
-Councils may also offer a lump sum payment option.
+Your council, which collects the levy through rate notices, must allow you to pay the levy in four instalments.

-You can, however, object to the valuation and the Australian Valuation Property Classification Code (AVPCC) allocated to your property.
-Please contact your relevant local council for more information.
+You cannot object to the levy, but you can object to the valuation, and the Australian Valuation Property Classification Code (AVPCC), of your property.
+Contact your local council for more information.